Contents

 which has been in my family for 68 years, by

-idiotic industrial property owners who have zero
+industrial property owners who have no

 respect for the residential neighborhoods that